rtortori/rmlab-aci-operator/README.md

 metadata:
   name: frontend
 spec:
-  epgContractMaster: "kube-default"
+  epgcontractmaster: "kube-default"
+  openshiftproject: False
-  openshift_project: False
+  acicleanup: False
 ```

 Where:<br>
 `name` is the desired name of the EPG and Kubernetes namespace<br>
-`epgContractMaster` is the EPG contract master name<br>
+`epgcontractmaster` is the EPG contract master name<br>
-`openshiftProject` is a boolean that instructs the operator whether to create an Openshift project, instead of a Namespace
+`openshiftproject` is a boolean that instructs the operator whether to create an Openshift project, instead of a Namespace
-`aciCleanup` is a boolean that allows for ACI cleanup if the object is deleted.
+`acicleanup` is a boolean that allows for ACI cleanup if the object is deleted.
 Note that as of today, this is currently not implemented and this spec has been added in preparation for the feature to happen

 This will: